Who Should Be Listed as Named Drivers

 What happens if I don't list a household member on my policy?

 Failing to list household members can result in claim denials if they drive your vehicle and have an accident.
-Insurance companies require disclosure of all household members of driving age, and coverage may be completely voided if you fail to disclose regular drivers.
+Insurance companies require disclosure of all household members of driving age, and coverage may be voided or reduced to state minimums if you fail to disclose regular drivers.
 This leaves you personally liable for all damages — potentially including medical expenses, property damage, and legal costs that can reach hundreds of thousands of dollars.
 Additionally, your insurer may cancel your policy for material misrepresentation, making future coverage more expensive and difficult to obtain.

 Can I exclude a bad driver to save money on insurance?

 In states that allow named driver exclusions, you can exclude high-risk drivers from your policy to significantly reduce premiums.
 However, this means absolutely no coverage exists if that person drives your vehicle — even in emergencies — leaving you fully liable for any damages.
-States like New York, Michigan, and Kansas prohibit exclusions entirely, while Florida and Texas allow them with specific documentation and disclosure requirements.
-You must ensure the excluded driver never operates your vehicles and should verify they maintain their own separate insurance coverage.
+Nearly 20 states restrict or prohibit household member exclusions, including California, Michigan, New York, Wisconsin, Virginia, and Kansas.
+In states where exclusions are allowed — such as Texas — strict written disclosure and signature requirements must be followed.

 When should I add my teenager to my car insurance policy?

 Add your teenager as soon as they obtain a learner's permit to ensure legal coverage while they're learning to drive.
 Most states and insurers require this notification, and coverage extends from your family policy during supervised driving.
 Teens under 18 cannot typically purchase their own policies, making addition to your family policy necessary.
-The earlier you add them, the sooner they begin building their insurance history and can qualify for good student discounts — which can save up to 25% on premiums annually.
+The earlier you add them, the sooner they begin building their insurance history and can qualify for good student discounts — which can save up to 25% on premiums annually with carriers like State Farm.